TransLinkForecasting/rtmdoc/docs/workflow.md

         * demographic and geographic
     * Optional files to manipulate model data
         * Scalars: `custom_scalars.csv`
-        * Attribute: `custom_attributes.txt`
         * Network: `custom_network.txt`
         * Transit Lines: `custom_tline.txt`
         * Transit Segment: `custom_tseg.txt`

 The optional `custom_<datatype>` series files can be placed in the `RTM/<your run directory>/inputs` folder of the RTM instance.
-These files are imported after the main model setup (`create scenarios` and `data import`) and can be used to change any model setting held in a scalar matrix, execute an arbitrary set of network calculations, add or change a network extra attribute, or change transit line and segment data.
+These files are imported after the main model setup (`create scenarios` and `data import`) and can be used to change any model setting held in a scalar matrix or execute an arbitrary set of network link, transit line, or transit segment calculations.
 Files with a `.csv` extension indicate comma delimited data while files with a `.txt` extension indicate tab delimited data.

-    `custom_attributes.txt` runs before the network calculations (`custom_network.txt`, `custom_tline.txt`, and `custom_tseg.txt`) allowing the network calculations to use the new or updated attribute

 !!! warning